effective-shell/dotfiles/README.md

 Each of the features in the dotfiles is described in [Part 5 of the book Effective Shell](https://effective-shell.com/docs/part-5-building-your-toolkit/).
 This section of the book describes how to manage shell configuration with dotfiles.

 You can use the `set_ps1` command in any shell that has sourced these dotfiles to change your command prompt.
 These prompts will work consistently in Bash-like shells as well as Zsh.
-The `dwmkerr` style is shown below:
+An example is shown below, the initial style is `dwmkerr`, which is then changed to `debian`:

 ![Screenshot showing the 'dwmkerr' style for the command prompt](./docs/set-ps1-dwmkerr-style.png)